David, Earl of Huntingdon

-David of Scotland (Medieval Gaelic: Dabíd) (1152 – 17 June 1219) was a Scottish prince and 8th Earl of Huntingdon.
-He was, until 1198, heir to the Scottish throne.
+David of Scotland (1152 – 17 June 1219) was a Scottish prince and Earl of Huntingdon.
+He was the grandson of David I and the younger brother of two Scottish kings, Malcolm the Maiden and William the Lion.

 Life

-He was the youngest surviving son of Henry of Scotland, 3rd Earl of Huntingdon and Ada de Warenne, a daughter of William de Warenne, 2nd Earl of Surrey, and Elizabeth of Vermandois.
+Born in 1152, David was the youngest surviving son of Henry of Scotland, 3rd Earl of Huntingdon and Ada de Warenne, a daughter of William de Warenne, 2nd Earl of Surrey, and Elizabeth of Vermandois.
 His paternal grandfather was David I of Scotland.
 Huntingdon was granted to him after his elder brother William I of Scotland ascended the throne.
 David's son John succeeded him to the earldom.

 In 1190 his brother gave him 'superiority' over Dundee and its port.
 The same year he endowed Lindores Abbey in Fife and a church dedicated to St Mary in Dundee.

-In the litigation for succession to the crown of Scotland in 1290–1292, the great-great-grandson Floris V, Count of Holland of David's sister, Ada, claimed that David had renounced his hereditary rights to the throne of Scotland.
+In the litigation for succession to the crown of Scotland in 1290–1292, Floris V, Count of Holland, the great-great-grandson of David's sister, Ada, claimed that David had renounced his hereditary rights to the throne of Scotland.
 He therefore declared that his claim to the throne had priority over David's descendants.
 However, no explanation or firm evidence for the supposed renunciation could be provided.